 How to Get a Separate Maintenance

-In the state of Georgia, to get a separate maintenance, you must have a valid marriage and reside in a state of separation—meaning no marital relations.
+In the state of Georgia, to get a separate maintenance, you must have a valid marriage.
+You must also reside in a state of separation—meaning no marital relations.
 Additionally, the non-filing spouse must be personally-served the separate maintenance documents.
 If the other spouse cannot be personally-served, the filing spouse will need to get a divorce instead.

 You will file for separate maintenance in the county of the defendant’s residence; unless the case in uncontested, in which case it can be filed in the county of either party’s residence.